 Sample Test scenarios for responsive website testing:

 Suppose www.abc.com is a responsive website.
-If we open it on a laptop and in a mobile phone then the URL should be same on both the devices.
+If we open it on a laptop and on a mobile phone then the URL should be the same on both the devices.
 The website opened in the mobile browser should not start with www.m.abc.com or www.mobile.abc.com

 Below snapshot displays how the URL changes for a non-responsive website in different devices such as laptop and mobile.

-Below snapshot shows the URL remaining the same for a responsive website in different devices:
+Below snapshot shows the URL remains the same for a responsive website in different devices:

-#2) The display location of the content (images, sub links, menus etc.) of a responsive website should change dynamically as per the change in the screen resolution.
-That is, if we change the screen resolution from the size of the laptop to mobile then the display of menu options should change dynamically.
+#2) The display location of the content (images, sub-links, menus, etc.) of a responsive website should change dynamically as per the change in the screen resolution.
+That is, if we change the screen resolution from the size of the laptop to a mobile then the display of menu options should change dynamically.